-If you asked me what was the no. 1 reason why I decided to try full-time RV living, I would choose: “to have a more active lifestyle.”
+If you asked me what was the no. 1 reason why I bought an RV , I would choose: “to have a more active lifestyle.”
 I am very much aware of old age creeping up on me, and I want to do as much as I can to fend it off.
 And as science has proved, exercise is a miracle cure to keep deadly age-related illnesses at bay.
 Plus, exercise is fun!
 I am always at my happiest when I am active.
 When you’re riding a bike or hiking in nature, it is almost impossible to fret about your job, or worry about money.
 You are just immersed in enjoying the moment!
 Maggie says this was her primary motivation as well.

-So, after our first two months of full-time RV living, I am very happy to say that it is working!
-We are doing way more biking and hiking than we were doing living in a condo in a busy city.
-This month, we are staying at the Anmore RV Park in British Columbia, Canada.
+So, after our first two months of being proud RV owners, I am very happy to say that it is working!
+We are doing way more biking and hiking than we were doing before.
+This month, we are spending some time at the Anmore RV Park in British Columbia, Canada.